girishb007/Campus-Security-Cloud-Robot/README.md

 # Source code organization

-Source code is orgnized into the following packages under src:
+Source code is orgnized into the following packages:

+frontend contains the code in for all 14 components (Javascript)

 backend contains the backend application server code (Java)

 rdshandle contains the RDS/MongoDb thin wrapper

-frontend contains the code in for all 14 components (Javascript)

 cachehandle lambda function for cache invalidation